CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 In addition to the CLI, NVUE supports a REST API.
 Instead of accessing Cumulus Linux using SSH, you can interact with the switch using an HTTP client, such as cURL or a web browser.

 ## Understanding the API Architecture
 The NVUE REST API is implemented by the nvued service (NVUE back-end).
-The HTTP endpoint is exposed over a Unix Domain Socket (UDS) which makes NVUE’s REST API accessible locally within the Cumulus Linux node.
-The `nv` CLI  also communicates with nvued over this UDS.
+The HTTP endpoint is exposed internally which makes NVUE’s REST API accessible locally within the Cumulus Linux node.
+The `nv` CLI  also communicates with nvued using internal APIs.

-Cumulus Linux uses NGINX3, a popular HTTP web server and widely used reverse proxy to provide external access to NVUE REST API.
+Cumulus Linux uses a HTTP reverse proxy server to provide external access to NVUE REST API.
 Cumulus Linux supports HTTPS/TLS connections from external REST API cients.

 The below figure depicts the NVUE REST API architecture and how the requests are forwarded internally.
 {{< img src = "/images/cumulus-linux/nvue-api-arch.png" >}}